KitrishAndrey/PoltavaAirCondition/README.md

 ![Chart 2](./img/Charts2.png)

 ### Important information about charts page:
-* First two charts are generated automaticaly with using data from lokal database created with MySQL and using [Charts.js](https://www.chartjs.org/)
+* First three charts are generated automaticaly with using data from lokal database created with MySQL and using [Charts.js](https://www.chartjs.org/)
 * The bottom table with temperature, air presure and ect. is generated automaticaly using [OpenWeather API](https://openweathermap.org/)

 ## Productivity and speed of PoltavaAirCondition